 Taking a Chance on Opportunity

 FM: If they are interested in a career in the legal sector, this is a great opportunity to get to know us as a firm and to get to know the kind of work we do on a day-to-day basis.
 I think it provides an excellent opportunity for candidates to pave their way into the firm, especially given the accessibility of the programme and the lack of physical or financial constraints.
+They get first-hand insight into life at the firm, so they get an idea of what an associate-trainee relationship will look like and it will open them up to learning how to identify the client’s needs and understand them better.

 NK: It really offers them the opportunity to see the kind of work we do at the firm and the type of issues we deal with.
 It also gets students thinking about how our work interact with stories they read about in the news.
 In addition, they get the chance to improve skills such as presenting and drafting, which is the type of experience you’d gain from an in-person programme.
+The programme gives students interesting relevant experience to draw upon in an interview scenario.

 AT: I think it’s a great way for students to see the work products that law firms usually deliver.
 In the academic setting, it isn’t exactly commonplace to be able to draft this kind of product or even to get in touch with current legal issues.